-- Users must logon to the product (not the OS) with a username and password at the user interface prior to accessing PHI related information (user authentication). - Service Users must authenticate by means of a time sensitive digital certificate issued by Kodak prior to allowing access to the system administration tool (AccessLink). - All Service access occurs through a secure encrypted tunnel between the Service Users' PC and the product (SecureLink). - Capture Link software runs without a user logged on to an OS account. - Access to the Capture Link desktop requires an active connection to a service laptop that has exchanged a Kodak digital certificate with the Capture Link System, and then a subsequent logon to an OS user account.
+- Users must logon to the product (not the OS) with a username and password at the user interface prior to accessing PHI related information (user authentication). - User passwords and all user management related fields are stored in an encrypted form when exported to the CR configuration diskette. - Service Users must authenticate by means of a time sensitive based digital certificate issued by Kodak prior to allowing access to the system administration tool (AccessLink). - All Service access occurs through a secure encrypted tunnel between the Service Users' PC and the product (SecureLink). - CR software runs without a user logged on to an OS account. - Access to the CR desktop requires an active connection to a service laptop that has exchanged a Kodak digital certificate with the CR System, and then a subsequent logon to an OS user account.
 (SecureDesktop). - Number of OS user accounts are limited.
-Guest account is disabled. - OS accounts do not use a portion of the username as the password. - PCAnyWhere (Version 10.5) is configured for local access only and the network port for PCAnyWhere is closed. - SQL Server database logon requires MS Windows credentials or SQL Server credentials locally or via the network.
+Guest account is disabled and the Administrator account is renamed. - OS logon screen does not display the last logged on user. - OS accounts do not use a portion of the username as the password. - PCAnyWhere (Version 10.5) is configured for local access only and the network port for PCAnyWhere is closed. - SQL Server database logon requires MS Windows credentials or SQL Server credentials locally or via the network.